 Policies, Prices & Procedures

-Tuition includes educational materials and supplies.
+Mi Families programs make every effort to provide a quality education, beyond the typical school setting, while keeping costs affordable.
+Costs include educational materials and supplies, as well as online lesson plans for certain programs.
 Additional charges may apply for certain events / field trips (to parks, beaches, farms, gyms, libraries, museums, etc).
-Extra costs will minimal and with prior notice / option to participate).
-On the go or on location healthy meals and snacks are included in costs UNLESS your child requires a special diet.
-(Our meal plan is supported through the Association of Child Development.)
+Extra fees will be minimal and with prior notice / option to participate).
+Healthy meals and snacks are also included during certain programs UNLESS your child requires a special diet.

-Your child will need to bring a daily bag with any dietary and medication related supplies, a change of weather-appropriate clothes (including diapers/wipes or xtra undies), a rest-time blanket and any homework pertaining to their program.
-You will be provided with a portfolio binder for their work and daily notes.
-Each day read your child’s daily notes for updated information on their care, homework, schedule reminders, etc… You will be able to keep the portfolio & resources when services are terminated.
+Your child will need to bring a daily bag with any needed dietary and medication related supplies, a change of weather-appropriate clothes (including diapers/wipes or xtra undies if necessary), and any “homework” pertaining to their program.
+Some programs, such as tutor times, provide a portfolio binder for their work and daily notes.
+PLEASE read your child’s daily notes after each session for updated information on their care, homework, schedule reminders, etc… Feel free to use the note areas to send messages back and forth regarding schedule changes, your child’s needs, etc… You will be able to keep the portfolio & resources when services are terminated.

 Services may be terminated by the parent or provider at any time.
 Parties involved will make every effort to communicate effectively and provide adequate notice, depending upon the situation.
 Unpaid tuition is an example reason for termination of services.
-Children will not be allowed to attend their sessions until paid in full.
-Unpaid tuition post 30 days from billing will result in accruing charges from small claims court added to unpaid tuition charges.
-Tuition is due by pickup time of the last day in each week attended.
-DHS payments are accepted, however parents are responsible for any over-charges.
+EX: Semester program fees are due before class schedule starts, unless otherwise noted.
+Tutor time tuition is due by pickup time of the last day in each week attended.
+Children will not be allowed to attend future sessions until paid in full.
+Unpaid tuition past 2 weeks from billing may result in accruing charges from small claims court added to unpaid tuition charges.
 There will also be a 25$ over-charge fee for any bounce checks.

-There will be NO charge for days the academy is closed (This includes planned holidays and sickdays ~ We do not close for snowdays, but may be delayed based on plowing.
-There will be NO charge for days your child does not attend due to illness if notified before their scheduled session.
-We have infants and medically challenged children in attendance who appreciate you helping us keep our environment healthy.
-If your child attends ill (ex: fever over 100degrees, vomiting or diarrhea, yellow or green discharge for nose or eyes…) you will be notified to pick up him/her AND will be required to pay their scheduled service rate for that day.
-If you are notified you must pick them up within 1hour of the sick-notice.
+Also – there will be NO charge for days providers cancel services (This includes planned holidays and sickdays).
+On site programs will not close for snowdays, but sessions may be delayed based on plowing needs (Off site programs will follow local school snowday closings).
+There will also be NO charge for days your child does not attend due to illness if notified before their scheduled session.
+We have medically challenged children who attend our programs and appreciate you helping us keep our environment healthy.
+If your child attends ill (ex: fever over 100deg, vomiting or diarrhea, yellow or green discharge from nose or eyes, unspecified rash, loss of taste or smell, excessively lethargic …) you will be notified to pick up him/her AND will be required to pay their full scheduled service rate for that day.
+If you are notified you must pick them up within 3o mins of the sick-notice.
 If the child is sent home due to illness, please send a note from the doctor before he/she returns stating they are not contagious.
-Your child is welcome to attend once they have been symptom free for 24hours.
-If your child will NOT be attending for reasons other than illness (ex: funeral) you will be charged for service if notification of absence is less than 24hours in advance.
-We appreciate notice of absence ASAP for family vacations, etc… Continual UNPAID absences (more than 10 days per year) will result in your spot going to someone on our waiting list (PLEASE NOTE: paid absences are secured enrollment spots).
+Your child is welcome to attend once they have been dr cleared and symptom free for at least 24hours.
+If your child will NOT be attending for reasons other than illness (ex: vacation) you will be charged for service if notification of absence is less than 24hours in advance.
+Please send notice of absences ASAP … Continual UNPAID absences (more than 5 days per year) will result in your spot going to someone on our waiting list (PLEASE NOTE: paid absences are secured enrollment spots).

 When you invest in a program for your child today, you are investing in their future success.
 For this reason our adventures are picked with deliberate purpose – and with your child’s goals in mind.
-What do you and your child want to get out of this program?
+What do you AND your child want to get out of this program?
 What does your child need to work on?
 What are his/her strengths and interests?
 These answers will help us plan our daily activities.
-Daily activities and weekly adventures are themed focused using topics that are engaging and build onto future lessons.
-Although themes are pre-determined they may lead to sub-themes or branch off into related (or unrelated!) topics determined by the students.
+Daily activities are themed focused using topics that are engaging and build onto future lessons.
+Although themes are pre-determined they may lead to sub themes or branch off into related (or unrelated!) topics determined by students.

 Health & Safety

-We hope students have a wonderful experience at Adventure Academy and love exploring our educational themes.
-We plan the daily routine and environment for each child’s success and with regard to health and safety.
-We have an open door policy (for parents) and you are welcome to call/text to check on the status of your child. *Please refer above for information regarding our sick care/illness policy*
+Parents and students report loving the programs and love the theme based learning adventures.
+Daily routines and environments are prepared for each child’s success and with regard to health and safety.
+We have an open door policy (for parents/guardians ONLY) and you are welcome to call/text to check on the status of your child. *Please refer above for information regarding our sick care/illness policy*

 In the event of an emergency we will contact parents as soon as possible.
-Children will practice emergency drills for accidents, fire, tornado, earth-quake and lock-downs.
-THERE ARE NO FIRE ARMS ALLOWED IN OUR ENVIRONMENT.
+During some programs students will practice emergency drills for accidents, fire, tornado, earthquake, and lock-downs/firearm safety.
+There are no firearms allowed on sites.
 If your home has firearms please take precautions to make sure your child(ren) can not access them.
-To keep our environment safe please do not allow your child to even bring a toy gun on the premises.
 Discuss safety guidelines and behaviors with your child(ren).
-If your child’s behavior threatens the safety of themselves, others or our environment – arrangements will have to be made for the child to attend a different program.
+If your child’s behavior threatens the safety of themselves, others, or our environment – arrangements will have to be made for the child to attend a different program.

-In case of an emergency you are asked to fill out a state issued emergency card with contact information and names of individuals your child can be released to.
-This card will also allow safety authorities, such as an ambulance, to transport your child if needed.
-If Adventure Academy ever transports your child for safety reasons, or reasons such as a field trip, you will be notified.
+In case of an emergency please provide contact information and names of individuals your child can be released to.
+This information will also allow safety authorities, such as an ambulance, to transport your child if needed.
+If Mi Families providers ever transport your child for safety reasons, or reasons such as a field trip, you will be notified.

-Our new friends will also get to know my husband, Jeff “Mr. Morgan.”
-Jeff is a film maker who is at times on the other side of the globe, and other times editing films from home.
-Jeff loves the times working from home and hearing kids voices in the background.
-At a young age he became a caregiver helping his family with foster children.
-Before we had our own children we cared for foster kids ourselves and spent a lot of time with our many nieces and nephews (We have 17).
+Our new friends may also get to know my husband, Jeff Morgan.
+“Mr. Morgan” is a film maker who is at times on the other side of the globe, and other times editing films from home or teaches film making, martial arts, other arts, computer programming, robotics, home maintenance, car care… At a young age Jeff became a caregiver helping his family with foster children.
+Before we had our own children we worked with children in various programs, cared for foster kids, and spent a lot of time with our many nieces and nephews (We have 20+).
 Both of us love our large extended families and are thankful for the children in our lives.
-I can’t imagine not having children constantly around!
 I knew I wanted to be a mom and work with children even when I was still a child myself.
-Before opening Adventure Academy I earned a double Bachelor’s degree in both Early Education/Special Ed AND Family Services/Human Development and worked over two-decades in such fields.
-My background as a caregiver, coach, teacher, counselor, ABA therapist and curriculum writer has helped me prepare for this adventure!
+Before designing this program I earned Bachelor’s degrees in Education, Social work, and Psychology fields – AND worked over three-decades in such fields.
+My background as a daycare director, coach, teacher, counselor, ABA therapist, and curriculum writer has helped me prepare for this adventure!